pablosalvador10/gbb-ai-llm-slm-evaluation-framework/README.md

 - `AZURE_AI_STUDIO_RESOURCE_GROUP_NAME`: The name of the resource group for your AI Studio project.
 - `AZURE_AI_STUDIO_PROJECT_NAME`: The name of your AI Studio project.

 To gather your Azure OpenAI API keys, visit the [Azure OpenAI service documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/openai/).
-For the keys related to your project in Azure AI Studio, you can find them in your project's settings within the Azure portal.
+For the keys related to your project in Azure AI Foundry, you can find them in your project's settings within the Azure portal.

 > 📌 **Note**
 > Remember not to commit the .env file to your version control system.
 Add it to your .gitignore file to prevent it from being tracked.